How to Prevent Ovarian Hyperstimulation Syndrome After Egg Retrieval?Fertility Treatment

 Finally, in the implantation stage, the fertilized egg enters the uterus and makes contact with the uterine wall.
-If pregnancy does not occur, the uterine wall that is thickened for implantation of the fertilized egg sheds and the period begins.
+If pregnancy does not occur, the uterine wall thickens for implantation of the fertilized egg sheds, and the period begins.

 However, when the ovulation process cannot occur naturally, a fertility treatment such as IVF or IUI is recommended to the patient.
 OHSS is one of the side effects of these assisted reproductive technologies.